 How To Book the Shoshone Condos

 We have booked the Shoshone both directly through the resort and through VRBO (vacation rental by owner.)
-It largely depends on the age of your children at the time of your trip and the time of year that you are visiting.
+It largely depends on the resort’s “ski and stay” prices at the time of your trip and the time of year that you are visiting.
 February is considered peak season.
-The resort offers a total “ski package” which includes Shoshone lodging, a yummy hot buffet breakfast which we have always enjoyed, and lift tickets.
-Please note: Kids 10 and under ski free only if reservations are booked through the resort.
-We always call the resort for a quote and contact the vrbo owners for a quote and compare.
+The resort’s “ski and stay” package includes lodging, a yummy hot buffet breakfast, and lift tickets.

 Big Sky Resort Booking

-To book a “ski and stay” package from the resort, you can go online at https://bigskyresort.com/plan-a-trip/lodging-packages or call (800) 548-4486.
+To book a “ski and stay” package from the resort, you can go online or call (800) 548-4486.
 They have always been super helpful and nice.
-To give you an idea of price, a family of four, with children 10 years of age and younger, will average $2600 for the ski and stay package for 5 nights at Shoshone in the last week of December (includes stay, breakfast, lift tickets.)

 Big Sky Resort-VRBO Shoshone Condo Listings